-May 5th is all about celebrating Mexican culture—and we get especially into it here in Texas (it’s a majorly rich part of our state’s culture!)
+May fifth is all about celebrating Mexican culture—and we get especially into it here in Texas (it’s a majorly rich part of our state’s culture!)
 That’s why we’ve rounded up 17 incredibly delicious Cinco de Mayo recipes for your upcoming feast.
 For those who aren’t familiar with the history, Cinco de Mayo began in honor of the Mexican Army’s unlikely victory at the Battle of Puebla in 1862.

-This year, we aren’t letting the quarantine keep us from celebrating Cinco de Mayo with our friends and family (thanks, Zoom!)
+This year, we aren’t letting quarantine keep us from celebrating Cinco de Mayo with our friends and family (thanks, Zoom!)
 Instead, we’re using it as a welcome reason to celebrate and an exciting change up from our day-to-day meals and routines.

 Mains and Appetizers:

 Around Austin, when we say “Mexican food,” we typically mean “Tex Mex.”
 And for most, the thought of Tex Mex usually brings to mind melted cheese, soppy grease, and sugar-filled margaritas.
-Don’t get us wrong, there’s a time and a place for alllll that, (aka later tonight), but for lunch, why not keep it light and healthy so you’re ready to bring on the good stuff later on, guilt-free.
+Don’t get us wrong, there’s a time and a place for all that(aka later tonight) but for lunch, why not keep it light and healthy?
+This way you’re ready to bring on the good stuff later on, guilt-free.
 Not all Cinco de Mayo foods have to be big, full meals.

 Okay, let’s start by saying: I never really feel guilty about eating guacamole.
-Healthy fat-filled avocados, fresh cilantro and tomatoes, refreshing lime juice—what’s not to love?
+Healthy fat-filled avocados, fresh cilantro, and tomatoes, refreshing lime juice—what’s not to love?
 But since my guac is often accompanied by not-so-good-for-you tortilla chips and margaritas, I like to pack in some extra health benefits where I can.

 Recently, I started adding a stealth ingredient to give my guac some extra plant-based protein so I don’t feel as bad if I accidentally, you know, eat chips and guac for dinner.
 Fold some green peas into the mix!

-Aside from the health benefits, they add a delicious heftiness to the texture and a satisfying sweetness.
+Aside from the health benefits, they add a delicious heftiness to the texture and satisfying sweetness.
 ‘Cause yes, green peas are naturally really sweet!

-Even when we’re in clean eating mode, we never let that get in the way of our weekly taco
+Even when we’re in clean-eating mode, we never let that get in the way of our weekly taco

 addiction habit.
-These roasted cauliflower tacos have become weeknight faves at our house, and they just so happen to be vegan, gluten-free, and packed with all kinds of good-for-you ingredients.
+These roasted cauliflower tacos have become weeknight faves at our house, and they just so happen to be vegan, gluten-free and packed with all kinds of good-for-you ingredients.

-I’ve been experimenting with a healthier taquito recipe, and this version with tequila-glazed chicken and black beans is the result—they’re baked instead of fried for a crispy taquito without any of the greasy factor.
+I’ve been experimenting with a healthier taquito recipe, and this version with tequila-glazed chicken and black beans is the result—they’re baked instead of fried for a crispy taquito without any of the greasy-factor.

 I’m a firm believer that everyone should be making churros at home.
 There are few things in this world that are more indulgently satisfying than biting into a warm churro, freshly fried and generously doused in a crunchy, fragrant coating of cinnamon sugar.
-When done right, they’re crisp and sweet on the outside, and soft with a slightly eggy savoriness in the middle.
+When done right, they’re crisp and sweet on the outside and soft with a slightly eggy savoriness in the middle.
 And really, I promise, doing it right isn’t as complicated as you might think.

 This Garden margarita is a take on your traditional green celery juice, but with a mezcal twist.
 Taken from Vibrant, Houston’s newest health restaurant, we cannot get enough of this refreshing cocktail.

 One thing I love about this recipe is that it relies solely on the sweetness of frozen watermelon.
-Often times I order a margarita at a restaurant and it’s sweet.
+Oftentimes I order a margarita at a restaurant and it’s sweet.
 I love that I can have complete control over the sweetness, without actually having to add any sweetener at all.
 This does mean it’s important to get your hands on a watermelon that’s at its peak ripeness.
 But no worries, if you find yourself with a less-than-stellar melon you can always add a splash of simple syrup or a squeeze of honey to liven things up.
 The mint is totally optional and a little goes a long way, but I love the garden-fresh flavor it adds.
 And the tequila?
-Well, that’s self explanatory.
+Well, that’s self-explanatory.

 A simple, no-frills margarita made with agave nectar.
 That’s right, no sweet-and-sour or triple sec in this blend, my friends—and it really makes all the difference.
 If I’m feeling fancy, I’ll drop in a few blackberries and muddle them in the bottom of the glass for dramatic color and deeper flavor, and you can always double this recipe, add ice and blend it all together for a frozen treat.
-But when you’re craving the classic, all you really need is fresh limes, agave syrup and good silver tequila.
+But when you’re craving the classic, all you really need is fresh limes, agave syrup, and good silver tequila.

 I love grapefruit, and I love a margarita with a spicy kick, so this recipe is pretty much my ideal cocktail.
 And it’s amazing how just throwing the sliced jalapeños into the mixture and letting them sit overnight infuses the drink with the perfect amount of kick—and on party day, all that’s left to do is pull the pitcher or punch bowl out of the fridge and drink up!